 Electrical Energy Systems (MSc)

-- Research-led programme based on partnerships with industry and involving industrially-linked projects with major electricity companies.
+- Research-led programme based on partnerships with industry and involving industrially-linked projects with major energy companies.

 - Unique laboratory facility in Europe including a hardware power system simulator for training and projects.